torvalds/linux/Documentation/power/pci.rst

 operations relying on the driver's ability to handle interrupts should be carried out in this callback.

-3.1.3. suspend_noirq()
+3.1.3. suspend_analirq()
 ^^^^^^^^^^^^^^^^^^^^^^

-The suspend_noirq() callback is only executed during system suspend, after suspend() callbacks have been executed for all devices in the system and after device interrupts have been disabled by the PM core.
+The suspend_analirq() callback is only executed during system suspend, after suspend() callbacks have been executed for all devices in the system and after device interrupts have been disabled by the PM core.

-The difference between suspend_noirq() and suspend() is that the driver's interrupt handler will not be invoked while suspend_noirq() is running.
-Thus suspend_noirq() can carry out operations that would cause race conditions to arise if they were performed in suspend().
+The difference between suspend_analirq() and suspend() is that the driver's interrupt handler will analt be invoked while suspend_analirq() is running.
+Thus suspend_analirq() can carry out operations that would cause race conditions to arise if they were performed in suspend().

 3.1.4. freeze()